excitement-engineer/graphql-iso-date/README.md

 TODOS:

-- Should we mention that it is a date/time string in the description.
 - Mention that we ignore leap seconds because Javascript Dates also do not take these into account and these cannot be known beforehand.
 Add this to the section "Leap Second Issues"

 [![npm version](https://badge.fury.io/js/graphql-iso-date.svg)](http://badge.fury.io/js/graphql-iso-date)